nvidia-holoscan/holoscan-sdk/docs/examples/ping_multi_port.md

 In this example we will cover:

-- how to send/receive messages with a custom data type
+- How to send/receive messages with a custom data type.
-- how to add a port that can receive any number of inputs
+- How to add a port that can receive any number of inputs.

 :::{note}
-The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the debian package, alongside their executables.
+The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the Debian package, alongside their executables.
 :::

 ## Operators and Workflow